How's Your FICO?

-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-Most people traditionally have a score of 650, but scores are tiered from 300 to 850.
-Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
+The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
+The score ranges from 300 to 850, with the majority of people normally having a score of 600.
+Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
 A low score is just that and often means you can't get credit extended to you via a mortgage loan.
 Some of the factors in calculating your FICO score include:

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 In reviewing your credit history, you'll find that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
 You have a credit score with all of the bureaus.

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
 Your FICO score gives lenders a view of what type of borrower you'd be solely because of your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
 You'll still qualify for a mortgage with a lower score, but the interest accrued over the life of the loan could be more than double the amount of an individual with a stronger FICO score.

 We're used to working with all tiers of credit scores.
 Call us at 802-744-6844 and we can help you get on the right track to the home of your dreams.